manastalukdar/manastalukdar.github.io/website/src/components/other/home-page/recent-updates.md

 #### Reading

 - **Production-Ready Microservices**: I recently read the book, [Production-Ready Microservices](http://shop.oreilly.com/product/0636920053675.do).
 This book has some good pointers on what it takes to run "operations for live services".
 It is authored by an ex-Uber employee.
 Chapters 5 and 6 are specially relevant to Operations.
-Even if things like Service Operations is not the focus, it still makes for an interesting read from a Distributed Systems perspective, specifically what it takes to run a distributed systems service in production.
+Even if things like Service Operations is not of particular interest, it still makes for an interesting read from a Distributed Systems perspective, specifically what it takes to build and run a distributed systems service in production.

 #### Work